 Title & Title Insurance – The title is the document that shows ownership history, the outstanding debts that are tied to the property, and current ownership.
 Title insurance protects you and the lender against any previous owner who claims rights to the property.

 Truth in Lending (TIL) – You should receive this document within 3 days of applying for the loan.
-It tells you the loan’s APR, whether it has a prepayment penalty, the loan terms, as well as other vital information.
+It tells you the loan’s APR, whether it has a prepayment penalty, and the loan terms, among others.
 For a sample TIL, see our downloadable mortgage forms page.

 Underwriting – The process of verifying that the borrower’s documentation adheres to a specific loan program’s guidelines.

 USDA Loan – The US Department of Agriculture (USDA) loan, or Rural Housing Mortgage, is a loan with no down payment requirement.
 Eligible homes are restricted to rural areas and income limits.

 VA Mortgage – The Veterans Affairs mortgage is a no-money down, low interest rate loan available only to veterans and active-duty military members.
 The loan is backed by the VA and does not require mortgage insurance.